UD-CISC374/educational-game-project-team-14-yasser-and-amaad/final/egdd.md

     - Alignment: LOs 1,2
 # Procedures/Actions

-The user can move around the map using WASD or the arrow keys and shoot with the spacebar or mouse.
-The user can also access their lab/inventory using “I” or “L” in which they can utilize the collected elements and form compounds to use as they advance through the level..
+The user can move around the map using the arrow keys and shoot with the spacebar.
+The user can also access their lab/inventory using a mouse click or “L” in which they can utilize the collected elements and form compounds to use as they advance through the level..

 # Rules

 - There will be a finite amount of elements spread throughout the level which the player must collect.
-- The player will have a recipe book in which a recipe for previously formed compounds will be stored.
 - There will be some sort of hint on the level that will guide the player into forming certain compounds.

 # Objects/Entities

 - There is a player that moves throughout the level
 - There will be various elements that need to be spread across each level
-- There will be a recipe book that will store formulas
 - There will be a enemies of certain elements/compounds that react different to incoming attacks
 - There will be bosses that will also react differently to incoming attacks based on the compound